anubhav13103738/Crimson-Project/README.md

 to run the project :

-1.use cmd and run npm install to install npm packages used in the project 2.run node server.js/nodemon server.js
+1.use cmd and run npm install to install npm packages used in the project

+2.use cmd and run npm install cheerio --save if cheerio module is not found otherwise move to step 3.

+3.run node server.js/nodemon server.js

-3.open localhost:8081 in your browser
+4.open localhost:8081 in your browser